 \section{Abstract}

-Robust distributed learning algorithms aim to maintain good performance in distributed and federated settings, even in the presence of misbehaving workers.
-Two primary threat models have been studied: \textit{Byzantine attacks}, where misbehaving workers can send arbitrarily corrupted updates, and \textit{data poisoning attacks}, where misbehavior is limited to manipulation of local training data.
-While prior work has shown comparable optimization error under both threat models, a fundamental question remains open: \textit{How do these threat models impact generalization?} Empirical evidence suggests a gap between the two threat models, yet it remains unclear whether it is fundamental or merely an artifact of suboptimal attacks.
-In this work, we present the first theoretical investigation into this problem, formally showing that Byzantine attacks are intrinsically more harmful to generalization than data poisoning.
-Specifically, we prove that: (i) under data poisoning, the uniform algorithmic stability of a robust distributed learning algorithm, with optimal optimization error, degrades by an additive factor of $\varTheta ( \frac{f}{n-f} )$, with $f$ the number of misbehaving workers out of $n$; and (ii) In contrast, under Byzantine attacks, the degradation is in $\mathcal{O} \big( \sqrt{ \frac{f}{n-2f}} \big)$.
-This difference in stability leads to a generalization error gap that is especially significant as $f$ approaches its maximum value $\frac{n}{2}$.
+Robust distributed learning algorithms aim to maintain reliable performance despite the presence of misbehaving workers.
+Such misbehaviors are commonly modeled as \textit{Byzantine failures}, allowing arbitrarily corrupted communication, or as \textit{data poisoning}, a weaker form of corruption restricted to local training data.
+While prior work shows similar optimization guarantees for both models, an important question remains: \textit{How do these threat models impact generalization?} We show, for the first time, a fundamental gap in generalization guarantees between the two threat models: Byzantine failures yield strictly worse rates than those achievable under data poisoning.
+Our findings are based upon a tight algorithmic stability analysis of robust distributed learning.
+Specifically, with $f$ out of $n$ workers misbehaving, we prove that: \textit{(i)} under data poisoning, the uniform algorithmic stability of a robust distributed learning algorithm degrades by an additive factor $\varTheta \big( \frac{f}{n-f} \big)$; whereas \textit{(ii)} under Byzantine failures, the degradation factor is $\Omega \big( \sqrt{ \frac{f}{n-2f}}\, \big)$.